melisgl/try/README.md

-Try is is what we get if we make tests functions and build a test framework on top of the condition system as [Stefil](https://common-lisp.net/project/stefil/index-old.shtml) did but also address the issue of rerunning and replaying, make the [`IS`][80d6] check more capable, use the types of the condition hierarchy to parameterize what to debug, print, rerun, and finally document the whole thing.
+Try is is what we get if we make tests functions and build a test framework on top of the condition system as [Stefil](https://common-lisp.net/project/stefil/index-old.shtml) did but also address the issue of rerunning and replaying, make the [`IS`][80d6] check more capable, use the types of the condition hierarchy to parametrize what to debug, print, rerun, and finally document the whole thing.

 ##### Looking for Truth

-[The `IS` Macro][6cc6] is a replacement for [`CL:ASSERT`][97ee], that can capture values of subforms to provide context to failures:
+[The `IS` Macro][e2e0] is a replacement for [`CL:ASSERT`][97ee], that can capture values of subforms to provide context to failures:

 ```common-lisp